North Point State Park

-North Point State Park is a public recreation area located on Chesapeake Bay in Edgemere, Baltimore County, Maryland.
-The state park includes the site of the former Bay Shore Park, which was one of the state's premiere amusement parks during the first half of the 20th century.
+North Point State Park is a Maryland state park located on the Chesapeake Bay in Edgemere, Baltimore County, Maryland.
+The park includes the site of the former Bay Shore Park, which was one of the state's premiere amusement parks during the first half of the 20th century.
 The park features restored remnants of the old amusement park as well as facilities for swimming, picnicking, bicycling, and hiking.
 Black Marsh, a 667 acre state wildlands area, makes up half the park's area.
 The park is administered by the Maryland Department of Natural Resources.

 History

 The park occupies the southeastern portion of Patapsco River Neck, a peninsula of historically agricultural use.
 Evidence suggests that the area was first occupied by humans 9000 years ago.
 Members of the Susquehannock, a tribe of the Iroquois nation, inhabited the area.
 During the War of 1812, it was on the route traveled by British troops intent on invading Baltimore from the southeast and several skirmishes were fought there.

 The first deed ever recorded in Baltimore County was to Thomas Todd in 1664 (Todd’s Inheritance).
 Portions of Todd’s original holdings continue to be farmed today.

 The Todd homestead lies adjacent to the park.

 Part of Todd’s land holdings became the site of Bay Shore Amusement Park, a popular destination for summer visitors from 1906 through 1947.